 The Encyclopedia of Greater Philadelphia (http://philadelphiaencyclopedia.org), a digital-first research and civic engagement project, seeks authors for its next phase of expansion.
 A wide range of topics is available, including subtopics related to communications, transportation, business and industry, the built environment, civil rights, literary works, holiday traditions, and key events in the region’s history.

 Please join us at Macculloch Hall Historical Museum for our 350th New Jersey Anniversary Spring Speaker Series in conjunction with the exhibit “Made in New Jersey: A Celebration of Decorative and Fine Arts.”

 Bonnie-Lynn Nadzeika “Greetings From the Past: A History of Morristown Through Postcard Images.”

-The Jersey Roots lecture series at the NJ State Archives continues on Wednesday, May 28, at 7p.m.
+The Jersey Roots lecture series at the NJ State Archives continues next Tuesday, June 3, at 7 p.m.
 The lecture series is sponsored by the New Jersey State Archives, the Genealogical Society of New Jersey, and the Central Jersey Genealogy Club.